Calliagh:

 Sheet 28

-Easily accessible by
+Easily

 to Slieve Gullion, Loughcrew, the Mourne and Carlingford

-celebrations.
-A standing-stone, probably once connected with
+A standing-stone, probably once connected with the celebrations

-tradition of smashing 'idols'?) some 200 metres W. A stepped,
+of smashing 'idols'?) some 200 metres W.